cyriux/Talks-History/bio_en.md

 Cyrille also has an extensive knowledge of capital market finance, and he's the author of the book Living Documentation published by Addison-Wesley Professional.

+# Bio short

+Author of the book Living Documentation, partner at Le Singe Cuivre, CTO and partner at Arolla, founder of the Paris Software Crafters community, regular speaker at international conferences.
+20yrs of experience in software design, DDD & finance.

 # Publications

 - Book 'Living Documentation', 384 pages, Addison-Wesley Professional (Pearson), ISBN-13: 978-0134689326